dalia-nezzar/dalia-nezzar/README.md

 In addition to coding, I'm also a creative designer.
 I have a keen eye for aesthetics and enjoy designing beautiful and user-friendly websites and mobile apps. :art:

-- 🎨 A good design is not necessarly a good website, and here I am making both
+- 🎨 A good design is not necessarly a good website, (and here I am making both)
 - 💡 I'm all in for transforming cool ideas into eye-catching digital creations.
 Ready to partner up and bring those concepts to life? 😤

 <hr>

 ### Get in Touch :mailbox:

 I'm always open to new ideas and collaborations, so don't hesitate to connect with me.
-You can reach me on [my e-mail](mailto:nezzar.dalia@gmail.com).
+You can reach me on [my e-mail](mailto:nezzar.dalia@gmail.com) or [my LinkedIn](https://www.linkedin.com/in/dalia-nezzar-302984299/).
 Let's make some cool stuff together! :rocket: